What is digital identity and why should you care?

 Often times we hear the term identity and access management (IAM) when we are talking about user verification and authentication.
 Identity and access management is a framework of technologies that ensure the right users have the appropriate access to technology, platforms and resources, at the right time.
 Although very helpful in a lot of instances, it does not necessarily authenticate the user throughout the lifecycle of the relationship.

-What is Self-Sovereign Identity?
+What is self-sovereign Identity?

 Self-sovereign identity refers to individuals or organizations maintaining exclusive ownership of their digital identification and analog identities as well as determining how this personal data is distributed and used.
 Christopher Allen’s Ten Self-Sovereign Identity (SSI) Principles itemize the fundamental components of a self-sovereign digital identity framework: